TICHOJEBEC-SK/cs2-multifix/README.md

 # cs2-multifix
-A CS# plugin that allows mappers to utilize trigger_multiples for basevelocity boosts/gravity manipulation/nojump
+A CS# plugin that allows mappers to utilize trigger_multiple for basevelocity boosts, gravity, and nojump by simply naming a trigger_multiple

 ## Server Owners: How to use
 1.) install plugin to addons folder